|Charis Eng MD, PhD

 Dr Marsh’s primary interests are in the fields of Familial cancer and ovarian cancer.
 She has a strong interest in the genetics of endocrine disorders, most recently studying the tumour suppressor CDC73/HRPT2 shown to be a member of the human PAF1 complex with key transcriptional roles.
 Her work in ovarian cancer has included investigation of the role of hormonal influences, as well as key signalling pathways contributing to this malignancy.

 |C J McCabe BSc, PhD

-Professor McCabe works on multiple mechanisms of endocrine cancers, including thyroid, breast, and head and neck tumour models.
-Specifically, the research of the McCabe group focuses on assessment of the role of the proto-oncogenes PTTG and PBF in thyroid, breast, head and neck and colon tumours; in vitro and in vivo models exploring gene function and gene expression; the action of the sodium iodide symporter NIS in thyroid and breast tumours.
-Professor McCabe currently chairs two national committees, and is funded by the Medical Research Council.
+Professor McCabe works on mechanisms of endocrine cancers, including thyroid, breast, and head and neck tumour models.
+Specifically, the research of the McCabe group focuses on assessment of the role of the proto-oncogenes PTTG and PBF in thyroid, breast, head and neck, and colon tumours; in vitro and in vivo models exploring gene function and gene expression; mechanisms of aneuploidy and genetic instability; and the action of the sodium iodide symporter NIS in thyroid and breast tumours.

 |J Ngeow MBBS, FRCP, MPH

-Senior Consultant, Division of Medical Oncology at the National Cancer Centre Singapore
+Associate Professor, Genomic Medicine, Lee Kong Chian School of Medicine, Nanyang Technological University, and Senior Consultant, Division of Medical Oncology at the National Cancer Centre, Singapore

 |F Weber MD